xorgy/nats-docs/content/documentation/internals/nats-protocol.md

 ```

 If the server sends a ping request, you can reply with a pong message to notify the server that you are still interested.
 You can also ping the server and will receive a pong reply.
 The ping/pong interval is configurable.

+If the client sends a `PONG` message but the server did not send a ping request for it, the client will be disconnected.

 ## <a name="OKERR"></a>+OK/ERR